Vrooli/Vrooli/README.md

 # 📜 License
-Vrooli is released under the [GNU General Public License v3.0](https://opensource.org/license/gpl-3-0).
-This license allows you to freely use, modify, and distribute the software, provided that any derivative works have the same license.
+Vrooli is released under the [GNU Affero General Public License v3.0 (AGPLv3)][license].
+This license enhances the GPLv3 to address use of software over a network, and it allows you to freely use, modify, and distribute the software, provided that any derivative works or versions used over a network are also shared under the same license.

-## Why GPL 3.0?
+## Why AGPL 3.0?
-We chose the GPL 3.0 license for several key reasons:
+We chose the AGPL 3.0 license for several key reasons:

+- **Network Use Transparency:** The AGPL 3.0 extends the GPLv3 by requiring that modifications made and deployed over a network are made available to the public.
+This ensures transparency and collaborative improvement even when the software is used as a network service.
-- **Freedom and Collaboration:** The GPL 3.0 promotes freedom and collaboration, aligning with Vrooli’s mission to create an open and shared ecosystem.
+- **Freedom and Collaboration:** AGPL 3.0 promotes freedom and collaboration, aligning with Vrooli’s mission to create an open and shared ecosystem.
 It ensures that the software remains free for all users and encourages a collaborative approach to development and improvement.
-- **Transparency and Security:** By requiring derivative works to also be open source, the GPL 3.0 enhances transparency and security.
+- **Security and Accountability:** By requiring that all network-deployed modifications be open source, the AGPL 3.0 enhances security and accountability.
 Users can review, audit, and contribute to the code, fostering a trustworthy and secure platform.
-- **Community Growth:** The GPL 3.0 encourages community growth and innovation.
+- **Community Growth:** The AGPL 3.0 encourages community growth and innovation.
 Developers can build upon Vrooli, creating new features and improvements that benefit the entire community.
-- **Preventing Proprietary Forks:** The GPL 3.0 helps prevent proprietary forks of the software, ensuring that improvements and innovations remain accessible to everyone.
+- **Preventing Proprietary Lock-in:** The AGPL 3.0 helps prevent proprietary lock-in of the software, ensuring that improvements and innovations remain accessible to everyone, especially in network-based deployments.

-By choosing the GPL 3.0, we are committed to maintaining an open, collaborative, and secure environment for all Vrooli users and contributors.
+By choosing the AGPL 3.0, we are committed to maintaining an open, collaborative, and secure environment for all Vrooli users and contributors, regardless of how the platform is deployed or accessed.

 ### [🌍**Let's change the world together!🕊️**][website]